lydell/eslint-plugin-simple-import-sort/README.md

 In other words, the imports/exports within groups are sorted alphabetically, case-insensitively and treating numbers like a human would, falling back to good old character code sorting in case of ties.
 See [Intl.Collator] for more information.
 Note: `Intl.Collator` sorts punctuation in _some_ defined order.
 I have no idea what order punctuation sorts in, and I don’t care.
 There’s no ordered “alphabet” for punctuation that I know of.

 There’s one addition to the alphabetical rule: Directory structure.
 Relative imports/exports of files higher up in the directory structure come before closer ones – `"../../utils"` comes before `"../utils"`, which comes before `"."`.
-(In short, `.` and `/` sort before any other (non-whitespace, non-control) character. `".."` and similar sort like `"../,"` (to avoid the “shorter prefix comes first” sorting concept).)
+Note: No path or URL normalization is performed – the plugin simply looks for how many times `../` is repeated at the start of the `from` string.
+If you put a `./` in there (like `.././../` or `./../../`) then the directory structure sorting won’t work.
+Simply don’t do that.
+Also, you _have_ to use forward slashes – backslashes are not supported.

 If both `import type` _and_ regular imports are used for the same source, the type imports come first.
 Same thing for `export type`.
 (You can move type imports to their own group, as mentioned in [custom grouping].)